Engineering Systems for Data Analysis Using Interactive Structured Inductive Programming: Empirical Evaluation

+For PHY, $\IP$ identified 4 processes matching manual decomposition.
+Minor edge differences arose from $\IP$ adding explicit initialization edges.
+For BIO, $\IP$ initially created finer-grained decomposition (separate data loading and train-test split vs. combined), creating more processes.
+Through interactive refinement, the final DFD created had the same number of processes but more data stores - which we recognized as a better workflow that saves intermediate artifacts rather than regenerating them during each end-to-end execution.
+The DFDs learned by $\IP$ represent appropriate, workable decompositions.
+The final DFDs ratified by the user are shown in Fig.~\ref{fig:dfd_task1} and Fig.~\ref{fig:dfd_task2} for the PHY and BIO problems respectively.

+Figure~\ref{fig:results1} presents system performance, code quality, and development effort comparing $\IP$ against LCNC baselines.
+Errors from $\IP$ are consistently lower than LCNC approaches. ``No Code'' approaches (CP-0, LLM-0) frequently fail with runtime errors or produce non-functional systems.
+In such cases (marked ``Error'' or ``--''), downstream quality metrics are not applicable because no executable end-to-end system is produced; we therefore report code-quality measures only for functional systems. ``Low Code'' approaches (CP-k, LLM-k) with unstructured human feedback achieve some success on PHY but still exhibit substantially higher errors than $\IP$, and fail completely on the more complex BIO problem.

+Code quality metrics reveal substantial differences.
+For PHY, $\IP$ achieves logic scores of 6.69/10 compared to 1.71--1.88 for Low Code baselines.
+The lower line count in Low Code implementations (48--50 versus $\IP$'s 259) reflects their monolithic structure rather than true simplicity.
+In contrast, $\IP$ generates structured, modular code with explicit interfaces between components.
+The very low programming effort by Low Code/No Code options is unsurprising given their minimal interaction, whereas $\IP$ attains substantially better performance with a similar number of interactions.
+For BIO, Low Code approaches fail to produce functional systems entirely, preventing quality assessment.

+The results with LLM-k provide evidence for the combined effect of structuring and the interaction protocol.
+The LLM used in both $\IP$ and LLM-k is the same, as are the number of interactions.
+What differs is that LLM-k does not employ explicit DFD-based structuring, and feedback does not follow the protocol's specification (tags, pre/post-conditions)--resulting in substantially worse outcomes.

+\textbf{Comparison with Manual Development}: While a detailed comparison with manual development involves potential bias (the first author here participated in the original development).
+Nevertheless, the published manual systems provide some reference points: PHY manual errors were 0.058--0.164 versus $\IP$'s 0.020--0.030; BIO manual error was 0.021 versus $\IP$'s 0.024 (comparable).
+Manual development required 2--3 engineers over 30--60 days (2--6 person-months), versus $\IP$'s single engineer over 4--10 days (0.13--0.3 person-months).

-Taken together, the results tabulated here suggest that rapid, high quality scientific data analysis programs can be constructed by a software engineer interacting with a commodity LLM using interactive structured induction.
-Further, there is evidence that constructing programs for data analysis in this manner may be better than purely manual efforts, or Low Code/No Code options.
+Taken together, the results tabulated here suggest that rapid, high-quality scientific data analysis programs can be constructed by a software engineer interacting with a commodity LLM using interactive structured induction implemented by $\IP$.
+Further, there is evidence that constructing programs for data analysis in this manner may be better than Low Code/No Code options.\footnote{ We have also verified that $\IC$ and $\IS$ functionality within $\IP$ work as expected for the problems in \cite{shraddha_iparc}.
+This indicates that the $\IP$ tool has a wider applicability than just the data-analysis problems considered here. }